UKHO/docs/software-engineering-policies/TechnicalDebt/TechnicalDebtPolicy.md

 * Testing – Unknown or unrecorded test scenarios, lack of test coverage
 * Maintenance – Out-of-support products, usually leading to security vulnerabilities
 * Security - Known and exploitable vulnerabilities
+* Process - enifficient or wasteful process steps, this could be related to practice or tooling

+## Technial Debt Impact

+Technical debt impacts various aspects of an application's life cycle, this is often dictated by the type of technical debt but common impacts you can expect from outstanding technical debt are:

+* Increased time to deliver
+* Unplanned work
+* Inaccurate planning
+* Disengaged Development teams
+* Longer times to recover
+* Instability

+---

 ## Raising Technical Debt

-Technical debt that will not be resolved in the sprint identified **MUST** be raised as a PBI in the relevant area of Azure DevOps or Azure DevOps Server.
+Technical debt identified in the current sprint but not being resolved as part of present work **MUST** be raised as a PBI in the relevant area of Azure DevOps.
 The relevant location is based on whether the technical debt is related to a product or a team.

+Ideally even if technical debt is going to be resolved immediatly raising it is good for understanding its impact on UKHO work and identifying that technical debt was discovered.

 When raising Technical Debt, please add the following information to the Technical Debt PBI: